paslandau/paslandau.github.io/source/blog/structuring-the-docker-setup-for-php-projects.md

 ````
 docker build .docker/nginx -f .docker/nginx/Dockerfile
 ````
 the context would **not** include the `.shared` folder so we wouldn't be able to `COPY` the `scripts/` subfolder.
+If we ran

 ````
 docker build .docker -f .docker/nginx/Dockerfile
 ````
-however would make the `.shared` folder available.
+however, that would make the `.shared` folder available.
 In the Dockerfile itself, I need to know what the build context is, because I need to adjust the paths accordingly.
 Concrete example for the folder structure above and build triggered via `docker build .docker -f .docker/nginx/Dockerfile`: